betalantz/ClientTruthTree/README.md

 ## Current Work

-Phase One efforts consist of converting the Government Finance Database into a highly accessible and interactive web application to provide a baseline exploration tool.
+Phase One efforts consist of converting the Atkinson School of Management's Government Finance Database into a highly accessible and interactive web application to provide a baseline exploration tool.

 If you're interested in contributing, we reccomend checking out the following resources:
 - [Democracy Lab Profile](https://www.democracylab.org/index/?section=AboutProject&id=69)